John Timoney (police officer): New York City

 In 1981, Timoney was awarded an NYPD scholarship to pursue a second master's degree (with a paid one-year leave of absence) in urban planning at Hunter College.
 In his 2010 biography, Timoney describes this as a turning point in his career, bringing him into contact with several influential academics (including Donna Shalala) and the entire field of public policy.
 Although he initially returned to duty as a sergeant in Harlem's 25th Precinct, only four months later he was reassigned as a research analyst for NYPD Chief of Operations Patrick V. Murphy, working on the review, revision, and dissemination of operational policies and procedures.
 During this time, Timoney worked particularly on the issues of high-speed police chases and police use of deadly force.
 When Murphy was promoted to first deputy commissioner in 1984 by incoming Commissioner Ben Ward, Timoney continued to work for the new Chief of Operations, Robert J. Johnston, Jr.

 Timoney took the captain's exam in January 1985 and was promoted in the summer of that year and assigned as the executive officer of the 48th Precinct.
 He did not get along with the commanding officer there, but a quick transfer opportunity brought him to the 14th Precinct (Midtown South).
 There, he handled several high-profile issues, including a focus on cleaning up quality-of-life crimes in Bryant Park and overseeing security for the 40th anniversary United Nations General Assembly.
 After ten months as 14th Precinct Executive Officer, he was made Commanding Officer of the 5th Precinct (Chinatown, Little Italy and the Lower East Side), which was considered an assignment for high-potential NYPD leaders.
 In September 1987, Timoney was transferred again, this time to police headquarters, as Commanding Officer of the Chief of Department's Office (under Deputy Chief Tom Walsh).

+In 1994, Timoney was promoted to Chief of Department after leading NYPD's Office of Management Analysis and Planning.
+A year later he became First Deputy Commissioner where he oversaw the merger of the New York Police Department with the Transit & Housing Police Departments.
+When Bill Bratton resigned in 1996, he recommended Timoney to replace him as NYPD chief.
+Instead Mayor Rudy Giuliani passed him over and selected Howard Safir as the next chief.